top of page

 Public Professional Development Workshops

-SLMDances first opened its Professional Development practice to the public in the summer of 2018.
-PD for the People! invites artists and community members to experience movement and peer learning with the collective.
-We continue to offer Professional Development in workplaces and professional gatherings such as the Dance/USA Conference, the Dancing the African Diaspora Conference and the Dance/NYC Symposium.
-We are piloting our online course Fall 2020.
+PD for the People! invites artists and community members to experience peer learning with SLMDances.
+Tailored to the needs of your team/company, this workshop series shares SLMDances’ praxis of self-development, community building, strategic vision, decolonized organization building, and the embodiment of our values.
+We offer PD for the People! as a stand alone course, or as workshops in workplaces and professional gatherings such as the Dance/USA Conference, the Dancing the African Diaspora Conference and the Dance/NYC Symposium.

 One-on-One Coaching with Sydnie